pactus-project/pactus.org/docs/guide/consensus-zarb.md

 There are <span v-pre>$R = 3f+1$</span> replicas. where <span v-pre>$f$</span> is the maximum number of replicas that may be faulty or byzantine.
-For example, if there is one faulty replica, the resiliency of the algorithm is optimal if we have at least 3 non-faulty replicas.
+For example, if there is one faulty replica, the resiliency of the algorithm is optimal if we have at least <span v-pre>$3$</span> non-faulty replicas.
 So the minimum number of replicas should be <span v-pre>$3+1=4$</span>.

 In each round, one replica is the proposer and the others are validators.
 The normal case operation